Ndathi/Chat-Room/README.md

 # Chat-Room
-A live chat API in NodeJS
+A live chat API using sockets in NodeJS